 You must be patient as you write without recognition.

-Even great performers and authors do not always get the early success they wish.
-You must keep working even if you experience a string of what seem to be failures.
+Even great performers and authors do not always achieve the early success they wish for.
+You must keep working even if you experience a string of failures.

 Stephen King, who has published over sixty successful novels, has expressed concern that one of his earlier novels, The Stand, continues to be considered by many to be his best work (On Writing, Stephen King).
 He continues to try to write a better novel, but it is difficult even for him to do.